2021 Tulane Green Wave football team: Preseason

+Coaching changes

-Prior to the Potato Bowl, then Offensive Coordinator Will Hall accepted the head coaching role at Southern Miss.
+Prior to the Famous Idaho Potato Bowl in December 2020, offensive coordinator Will Hall accepted the head coaching role at Southern Miss.
 Chip Long was hired to replace Hall.
 On December 10, Fritz announced the firing of defensive coordinator Jack Curtis.
 Chris Hampton was named the new defensive coordinator on December 18.

 In March 2021, it was announced that Chris Watt would be the offensive line coach for Tulane.